Nellevette Top of Moccasin

-Nellie, as she was affectionately known, was born to Gabriel Top of Moccasin and Lorraine Real Bird on Oct.
-2, 1939.
-She was a strong and kind-hearted Whistling Water woman and a daughter of the Newly Made Lodge Clan.
+Nellie, as she was affectionately known, was born to Gabriel Top of Moccasin and Loraaine Real Bird on October 2, 1939.
+She was a strong and kind-hearted Whitstling Water woman and a daughter of the Newly Made Lodge Clan.
 She graduated from Hardin High School in 1958 and attended Bacone College in Muskogee, Oklahoma.
-Afterwards, she attended Eastern Montana College and then began her career teaching pre-school and bilingual education in Crow Agency.
+Afterwards, she attended Eastern Montana College and then began her career teaching pre-school and lilingual education in Crow Agency.

 Among many memories, Nellie will be remembered most for her deeply held spiritual and Christian beliefs.
 She was a giving person and often while shopping bought special gifts for others.
 She was a true matriarch to the Moccasin and Real Bird Family.